Top-rated local movers that handle Orlando to Buffalo moves

 - Buffalo’s crime rate is lower than Orlando with a score of 8.0 compared to Orlando’s 49.57.
 This means that Buffalo neighborhoods are safer than 8.0% of all U.S. neighborhoods, and Orlando neighborhoods are safer than 49.57%.

-- Air quality in Buffalo is moderate, and in Orlando it's good.
+- Air quality in Buffalo is Moderate, and in Orlando it’s Good.

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Make sure the moving company you use has a license before hiring.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a New York moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a New York moving company’s license by visiting the state’s public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
 They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.